Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **lmag_check_SNR** [ Type: *float* ]

-	As a rough approiximation, it a targets signal to noise ratio falls below this value, execute the limiting magnitude checks which will include the probable tests and tests using artifical source injection.
+	As a rough approximation, it a targets signal to noise ratio falls below this value, execute the limiting magnitude checks which will include the probable tests and tests using artificial source injection.